levsero/test_embed/doc/zesettings.md

 * [suppress](#suppress)
 * [title](#title)

-The Chat element has the following setting:
+The widget's `chat` object, which represents the Chat element, has the following setting:

 * [suppress](#suppress)

-The launcher button has the following settings:
+The widget's `launcher` object, which represents the launcher button, has the following settings:

 * [chatLabel](#chatLabel)
 * [label](#label)